-Wasps help farm animals by picking of flies and other parasites both from the body of the animals and from animal housing.
+Wasps often help farm animals! the wasps pick of flies and other parasites both from the body of the animals and from within animal housing.

 As wasp larvae pupate the queen is freed up to continue nest construction.

-When the first of the brood begin to emerge, the queen immediately cleans the empty chamber and lays another egg into it.
+When the first of the brood begin to emerge, the queen immediately cleans the empty chamber.
+She will then lay a fresh, new egg into it.

 As the brood grows the petiole is enlarged and yet another, larger horizontal layer or disk is created.